Harvey Guzzini Alvise Pendant Lamp

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

-Other versions: Also made as a floor lamp and a table lamp.
+Other versions: The Harvey Guzzini Alvise pendant lamp was also made as a floor lamp and a table lamp.
+These lamps were at least made in white and orange.

 In the early sixties it became a family business when his 5 brothers joined the company.
 In 1962 Luigi Massoni was attracted to lead the design team.
 He worked for Fratelli Guzzini and Harvey Guzzini until 1976.
 Luigi Massoni designed many iconic lamps in that period.
 They are on display here on Vintageinfo.